Skip to content

 • is unlikely to cause injury.

+Before placing products on the market, you should conduct appropriate risk assessments and ensure proper testing where required.
+You should also maintain comprehensive records of your due diligence processes.
 If your business is not the manufacturer of the product, then you may want to enter into a product liability insurance agreement.
-This will make it so that your insurance can cover the costs if there is a product liability issue.
+This will ensure that your insurance can cover the costs if there is a product liability issue.
 Further, you will want to check which type of insurance you are getting.
-One which covers legal fees will also be important, as legal fees can seriously harm your business if you find yourself in a product liability dispute.
+One that covers legal fees will also be important, as legal fees can seriously harm your business if you find yourself in a product liability dispute.
+It is also advisable to establish clear contractual arrangements with your suppliers that include appropriate indemnities and require them to maintain adequate insurance coverage.

 Key Takeaways

-Making sure that your products are safe will be essential for your business.
-You can do so by checking the relevant law depending on the product that you are selling, and making sure that you meet the safety requirements.
-The general rules require that your products are fit and safe for the purpose for which they are sold or for any purpose for which they may be used which you could reasonably foresee.
+Ensuring your products are safe will be essential for your business.
+You can do so by checking the relevant law for the product you are selling, and ensuring you meet the safety requirements.
+The general rules require that your products are fit and safe for the purpose for which they are sold or for any purpose for which they may be used, which you could reasonably foresee.
+Implementing robust quality control processes and maintaining proper documentation will be crucial for demonstrating compliance.
 You may also want to enter into an insurance agreement to mitigate any potential risk to your business.

 Frequently Asked Questions